grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 ```

 :::info
-The path must be relative to the src directory.
-This is due to the frontend build command copying the daashboard.json file into the dist directory.
+Ensure the path is relative to the src directory.
+This is necessary for the plugin to correctly reference the dashboard.json file from the dist directory once the frontend is built.
 :::

-Rebuild your plugin, and restart Grafana to reload the plugin configuration.
+After adding the dashboard to your plugin, rebuild the plugin and restart Grafana to apply the new configuration.

 ## Import the dashboard